-The center’s toddler and preschool programs, accredited by the National Association for the Education of Young Children (NAEYC), provide a stimulating learning experience for children ranging in age from 18 months to five years.
+The center’s toddler and preschool programs provide a stimulating learning experience for children ranging in age from 18 months to five years.
 The programs emphasize the development of a positive self-concept and are designed to facilitate each child’s social, emotional, physical, and cognitive growth.
 The staff for each class includes a head teacher, assistant teacher, and college student assistants.

-The center is licensed by the New York State Office for Children and Family Services, operated under the direction of Patricia Amanna, EdD, and governed by a board of directors that consists of Purchase College faculty, staff, students, and community parents.
+The center is licensed by the New York State Office for Children and Family Services, operated under the direction of Penny Rose, and governed by a board of directors that consists of Purchase College faculty, staff, students, and community parents.

 The center is open Monday through Friday from 8 a.m. to 5:15 p.m.
 A full-day program is available two, three, or five days a week, and three calendar choices are offered: academic, modified, and extended.
 Tuition for the Purchase College community is based on a sliding scale according to income, and community families pay a flat fee.
 (Although the college provides the center with space and maintenance privileges, the center is totally self-dependent for funding.)